brimdata/zui/apps/zui/CODE.md

 Code that needs to be run one time before the app starts up can be put in an initializer.
 An initializer is a file that lives in the folder `src/electron/initializers/`.
 It must export a function named _initialize(main)_ that takes the Main Object as its only argument.
 See the FAQ for an example of creating a new initializer.

+_Query Session_

+This is a type of page that a tab can hold it the app.
+The page contains an editor pane, a results pane, and an inspector with various tabs related to querying data.
+These are session history, global history, data details, columns, and more.

 _Query_

 A query in the app is like a container object.
 It holds the name and id of the query.
 It does not contain the zed code.
-Those are stored in a QueryVersion.
-Each Query has many QueryVersions, showing the history of that query.
+Those are stored in a EditorSnapshot.
+Each Query has many EditorSnapshots, showing the history of that query.

+_Editor Snapshot_ - formerly QueryVersion

+This is an object that represents the state of a query editor at a given point in time.
+It contains fields like: pins, value, createdAt, lastRanAt, and queryId.
+The editor snapshot object will belong to either a named query, or a session query.

+_Query Text_

+This is text of the final Zed Query we will send to the backend.

 _Session Query_

 A session query is like an unnamed Query.
 Each session (tab) has exactly one SessionQuery associated with it.
-The SessionQuery has many QueryVersions associated with it.
+The SessionQuery has many EditorSnapshots associated with it.

+_Acitve Query_

+This refers to whatever query is currently being presented in the query session page.
+This can either be a query or a session query.

 _Store_